 Amy Johnson Crow, on her blog No Story Too Small, has challenged her fellow bloggers to post 52 Ancestors in 52 Weeks.
-This is week three.
-My great-grandmother Margaret (Johnson) Fee was born on September 2, 1883 in Athelstan, Quebec to John and Alice Jane (Burton) Johnson.
-According to the information I have at this […]
+This is week eleven.
+My great-great grandmother Alice Jane Burton was born on December 22, 1848.
+She was the first child born to Thomas Burton and Dionysia (Ansted) Burton.
+At the time the […]

 Archive for the ‘Johnson’ Category